Climate of Barcelona: Autumn

 Autumn is the rainiest season of the year, lasting from October to December.
-Maxima are around 18-19 C and minima around 12-13 C.
+Maximum is around 18-19 C and the minimum is around 12-13 C.

 Sunshine

 Sunshine duration is 2,524 hours per year, from 138 - average 4.5 hours of sunshine per day in December to 310 - average 10 hours of sunshine per day in July.
 Barcelona has an average seasonal UV index close to that of Madrid, different only in March but with the same annual average of 5, with the values varying from 9 in June and July to 1 in December.
 Although at about the same latitude New Haven, Connecticut has values a little lower than Barcelona but still close.